 Corporate Services Sector: Administrative and operational support for all the Court’s judges and staff is provided by the Corporate Services Sector, which is responsible for: strategic, business and resource planning; corporate reporting; management accountability; integrated risk management; finance; procurement; accommodations (including telecommunications, mail and printing services); human resources; security; health and safety; emergency management and preparedness; IT services; as well as business continuity planning.

 The operating environment of the ORSCC is continuously evolving.
 The focus in recent years has been on business process improvement, information management and enhancing electronic access for litigants and the public.
 As the ORSCC prepares for a building rehabilitation initiative for the Supreme Court of Canada Building, resources are dedicated over the short and long term to ensure that pressures related to the aging Court building and operational facilities are managed effectively.
 In collaboration with Public Services and Procurement Canada, work is continuing on planning all aspects of the building.

 There is also a continued focus on the electronic exchange of information between or from the judges, Court staff, the legal community and the public, since there is an expectation that electronic tools and processes can be used to obtain or provide Court information, as well as to file documents.
-In that regard, the complete series of the Canada Supreme Court Reports has been made available on the website.
-The 2019 amendments to the Rules of the Supreme Court of Canada allow parties to serve all documents by e-mail, provide hyperlinks instead of photocopies of supporting documents, reduce the requirement to file paper copies of some documents and permit the electronic management of specified processes by allowing for facsimile signatures on Court orders.
-These and other amendments serve to enhance the critical importance of the business transformation program to achieve its current and future milestones, namely the ability:
+There is an ongoing focus on the critically important business transformation initiative which has the following milestones, namely the ability: